 The Rainforest Action Network is a U.S.-based group advocating the protection of tropical rainforests and "the human rights of those living in and around those forests."
 Its current campaigns focus on stopping logging companies from cutting down old growth forests and criticizing Ford for its opposition in the U.S. to mandatory increased mileage-per-gallon standards.

 Rainforest Action Network is a member of the Business Ethics Network and profiled in the WiserEarth database here.
+It is formally allied with 350.org.

 Founded by Randall Hayes and Mike Roselle.

-- Michael Brune - Executive Director
+- Michael Brune - Former Executive Director, moved to Sierra Club

 - Kelly Quirke - Former Executive Director